U.N. Myanmar expert says junta using new Russian, Chinese arms against civilians | Law-Order

 Thomas Andrews, a former U.S. congressman serving in the independent post, released a report that also named Serbia as one of three countries supplying arms to the Myanmar military since it seized power last year, with "full knowledge that they would be used to attack civilians".
 "It should be incontrovertible that weapons used to kill civilians should no longer be transferred to Myanmar," Andrews said in a statement.

 The junta says it is fighting "terrorists" and objects to what it calls U.N. interference.
-Myanmar's military and the foreign ministries of China, Russia, and Serbia could not immediately be reached for comment on the report.
+Myanmar's military and the foreign ministries of Russia and Serbia could not immediately be reached for comment on the report.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)